drhsqlite/fossil-mirror/www/blockchain.md

 repository, they don’t learn email address, IP address, or any other sort of [PII] of prior committers, on purpose.

+Why do some people care about this distinction?
+Consider Bitcoin, wherein an anonymous user cannot spam the blockchain with bogus coins because its [proof-of-work][pow] protocol allows such coins to be rejected immediately.
+There is no equivalent in Fossil: it has no technology that allows the receiving server to look at the content of a commit and automatically judge it to be “good.”
+Fossil relies on its RBAC system to provide such distinctions: if you have a commit bit, your commits are *ipso facto* judged “good,” insofar as any human work product can be so judged by a blob of compiled C code.
+This takes us back to the [digital ledger question](#dlt), where we can talk about what it means to later correct a bad commit that got through the RBAC check.

 [alert]: ./alerts.md
 [capi]:  ./caps/ref.html#i